-- h) The scrum half can pass the ball or run from the base of the scrum. - i) The back line of both teams must remain 5 metres behind the scrum until the ball emerges or the opposing scrum half lifts the ball from the ground. - j) The non-ball winning scrum half may start directly alongside their opponent, however, they must not move beyond the middle line of the scrum until the ball has emerged from the scrum. - k) If a scrum is awarded within 5 metres of the goal line, the scrum is to be taken at a mark such that the middle line of the scrum is 5 metres from the goal line.
-In this case the backs of the defending team must stay on or behind the goal line until the scrum is completed. - 1) The No.8 is not permitted to pick up the ball from the back of the scrum.
+- g) The scrum half can pass the ball or run from the base of the scrum - h) The back line of both teams must remain at least 5 metres behind the scrum until the ball emerges or the opposing scrum half lifts the ball from the ground. - i) The non ball winning scrum half may start directly alongside their opponent.
+However, they must not move beyond the middle line of the scrum until the ball has emerged from the scrum.

+j) If a scrum is awarded within 5 metres of the goal line, the scrum is to be taken at a mark such that the middle line of the scrum is 5 metres from the goal line.
+In this case, the backs of the defending team must stay on or behind the goal line until the scrum is completed.